superluminar-io/terraform-workshop/README.md

-# Terraform Workshop
+# 🎓 Terraform Workshop
 > Learn infrastructure as code basics w/ Terraform and AWS

-## About this workshop 👋

 The workshop addresses infrastructure as code and Terraform basics.
 Learn how to create the first Terraform stack and dpeloy some resources to AWS.
 We explore best practices and improve the growing code base over time.

+## ✨ At a glance

-- Learn how to setup Terraform
+* ✅ Learn how to setup Terraform
-- Learn how to deploy a simple HTTP API using AWS API Gateway and AWS Lambda
+* ✅ Learn how to deploy a simple HTTP API using AWS API Gateway and AWS Lambda
-- Learn how to maintain multiple environments (e.g. staging and prod) with module composition
+* ✅ Learn how to maintain multiple environments (e.g. staging and prod) with module composition
-- Learn how to manage remote states using AWS S3
+* ✅ Learn how to manage remote states using AWS S3
-- Learn how to improve a growing codebase with Terragrunt
+* ✅ Learn how to improve a growing codebase with Terragrunt

-## Prerequisites 👾
+## 👾 Prerequisites

 Before jumping to the first lab, please double-check the list and prepare your computer.